link1183/docker-lab/README.md

-# SQLite-Flask Dockerized App
+# SQLite-Flask User Management System

-This project is a simple Python-based web server using Flask and SQLite, dockerized to run both a Test Environment (with mock data) and a Production Environment (with real data).
-The app serves two endpoints:

-- A welcome page at `/` with a link to view users.
-- An endpoint `/users` that retrieves all users from the SQLite database in JSON format.
+A modern web application for user management built with Flask and SQLite, containerized with Docker.
+The application provides a complete CRUD interface for managing users with separate development and production environments.

 ## Features

-- **Welcome Page**: A simple page that links to the `/users` endpoint.
-- **Users Endpoint**: The `/users` endpoint retrieves users from the database (Test or Production) and returns them in JSON format.
+- **User Management Interface**:
+  - View all users in a clean, responsive table
+  - Add new users with a modal form
+  - Edit existing users with pre-populated forms
+  - Delete users with confirmation
+- **Real-time Updates**:
+  - AJAX-powered operations (no page refreshes)
+  - Instant feedback with notifications
+  - Dynamic table updates
+- **Multiple Environments**:
-- **Multiple Environments**: Test environment with mock data and Production environment with real data.
+  - Development environment with test data
+  - Production environment with real data
+- **Modern UI/UX**:
+  - Clean, responsive design
+  - Modal dialogs for actions
+  - Success/error notifications
+  - Keyboard navigation support

 ## Prerequisites

-Before you begin, ensure that you have the following installed:
+Before you begin, ensure you have installed:

 - Docker (version 20.10 or newer)
 - Docker Compose (version 1.29 or newer)